 4. Promote your corporate volunteer program.

-With your corporate volunteering platform in place, it’s time to promote your initiatives to employees and generate excitement.
+With your corporate volunteering platform in place, it’s time to promote your volunteer initiatives to employees and generate excitement.
 Start by presenting your program in a company-wide meeting or kick-off event.
 Highlight the benefits of participating, and ask leaders and managers to set an example by signing up for your upcoming activities.

 Follow up by spreading the word via multiple channels, including: